datakurre/blog/content/blog/2023/04/diy-zeebe-dashboards/index.md

 The **remaining pieces** required to make a usable Zeebe installation include

-* optional custom [Zeebe interceptors](https://docs.camunda.io/docs/self-managed/zeebe-deployment/interceptors/) for e.g. authenticating Zeebe gRPC API requests.
+* optional custom [Zeebe interceptors](https://docs.camunda.io/docs/self-managed/zeebe-deployment/interceptors/) for e.g. authenticating Zeebe gRPC API requests

-* end-user application specific databases and Zeebe events consumer implementations for consuming the exported Zeebe event stream with required detail into application database
+* end-user application specific databases and Zeebe events consumer implementations for consuming the exported Zeebe event stream with required detail into application databases

 * implementations of the required end-user application specific APIs and the applications themselves.

 To be fair, [Camunda Community Hub](https://github.com/camunda-community-hub) does include [simple monitor application](https://github.com/camunda-community-hub/zeebe-simple-monitor), [simple tasklist application](https://github.com/camunda-community-hub/zeebe-simple-tasklist) and even a [GraphQL API](https://github.com/camunda-community-hub/zeeqs) implementation.
 Yet, it is hard to recommend any of them to be used in production without good understanding of Zeebe architecture, and skills to further customize and develop them when required.

 Simply put, to use Zeebe "for free" requires technical understanding of how it works.
-And the best way to understand it, is to put your hands into mud and try it out...
+And the best way to understand it, is to put your hands into mud and really try it out...

 ## KISS with Redis and SQLite

 Zeebe is being advertised with its ability to scale, but most of my problems are relatively small.
-I'd be happy to have Zeebe as the the sole memory hungry enterprise Java app in my stack.
+I'd be happy to have Zeebe itself as the the sole memory hungry enterprise Java app in my stack.
 Needless to say, the release of [Zeebe Redis Exporter](https://github.com/camunda-community-hub/zeebe-redis-exporter) got me excited.
-And it inspired me to try it with an another light weight solution: [SQLite](https://sqlite.org/).
+It inspired me to try it with an another light weight solution: [SQLite](https://sqlite.org/).

 SQLite is a serverless relational open-source database system, which is designed to be efficient and easy to use and is widely used in small to medium-sized applications.
 It has a small memory footprint and is optimized for read-heavy workloads.
-That sounds pretty much like the use case of a simple Zeebe end-user application database:
+That sounds pretty much like the requirements for a simple Zeebe end-user application database:

 * only the Zeebe export stream consumer really needs to write to the database

-* when the application needs to interact with the processes, it writes directly to Zeebe using its gRPC API
+* when the application needs to interact with the processes, it writes directly to Zeebe using its gRPC API, not touching its own database

 * and, therefore, the application really needs only read access to the exported database.

 This task could not get much simpler than with Redis and SQLite, but writing [my first Zeebe export stream consumer](https://github.com/datakurre/cmnd-lite/blob/main/importer.py) was still substantial amount of work.
-It took a little more than 600 lines of Python code to start with, but I probably missed some events, and the importer will grow over time.
+It took a little more than 600 lines of Python code to start with, but I probably missed some events, and in practice, the importer would grow over time.

 ## Datasette.io for API and monitoring